narayan954/My-Python/README.md

 # MyPython
-''' i am new here to github so i made this repository mypython where i will post my codes [ which i like :) ] '''
+''' i am new here to github so i made this repository where i will post my(mostly) codes [ which i like :) ] '''
-# Thank you for being here
+# Thank you for visiting